Home | Community | FAQ | Issues | Twitter | Edit documents

 Getting started

-To create your own database you will need a server.
-This can be your own server, a rented server, or a server already maintained by someone else to serve OpenBioMaps.
+To create your database you will need a server.
+This can be your server, a rented server, or a server already maintained by someone else to serve OpenBioMaps.

 It is easiest to create a new database on an existing OpenBioMaps server.
 Check the list of known servers to see if you have access to one of them.
 There are dedicated public servers that host many different databases.